 It’s an age-old story.
 File meets computer, computer wants to introduce file to its smartphone, computer can’t find the right feature for that.
-Transferring files (even things like high-res photos) between PC and mobile devices is often a pain, yes, but it’s not impossible, and in fact there are a few different ways to do it.
+Transferring files (even things like high-res photos) between PC and mobile devices is often a pain, yes, but it’s not impossible.
+In fact there are a few different ways to do it.

 In this guide, we’ll teach you exactly how to transfer files from Android to your PC, whether you want to use a software or more traditional hardware solution.